Skip to main content

 2. The Council may also revoke the licence where all or any part of the area of the relevant highway to which the licence relates has become unsuitable for any purpose for which the licence was granted or deemed to be granted.
 For example, where the licensed area (or road adjacent) is no longer to be pedestrianised.
 The Council will give reasons where these powers are used.

-This policy will be reviewed from time to time should changes occur in relevant legislation, the nature of Pavement Licences generally, relevant social distancing measures or as a result of local considerations within the Waverley Borough Council area.
+This Policy will be reviewed from time to time should changes occur in relevant legislation, the nature of Pavement Licences generally, any relevant social distancing measures, or as a result of local considerations within the Waverley Borough Council area.

 NOTICE OF APPLICATION FOR A PAVEMENT LICENCE